All Episodes

 That's it.

-Finally goes to the Minnesota State Supreme Court, where you have two members of the State Supreme Court who would have to make a ruling on what they did as members of the state canvassing board.
+Now, Franken goes to court, and he files obviously in a lower court, appeals it just like Florida in 2000, finally goes to the Minnesota State Supreme Court, where you have two members of the state Supreme Court who would have to make a ruling on what they did as members of the state canvassing board.

 Here's Dan.